almeigab/places-api/README.md

 All services and controllers should be fully tested.

-This project also uses Github Actions to test it everytime a commit is pushed.
+:robot: This project also uses Github Actions to test it everytime a commit is pushed.

-## Documentation
+## API Documentation

+:rocket: Please refer to [API Documentation](./ApiDocumentation.md).

 To auto-generate the API documentation (that is used by Swagger), run

-    npm run swagger-autogen
+    npm run docs